Brett Favre says he's 'unjustly smeared' in welfare case

 Associated Press

 JACKSON, Miss.
-(AP) — Retired NFL quarterback Brett Favre says he’s being “unjustly smeared in the media” in connection to a Mississippi welfare scandal.
-That includes coverage about payments he received to help fund a pet project of his — a volleyball arena at the university he attended and where his daughter was playing the sport.
+(AP) — Retired NFL quarterback Brett Favre says he’s being “unjustly smeared in the media” about a Mississippi welfare scandal.
+That includes coverage about payments he received to help fund a volleyball arena at the university he attended and where his daughter was playing the sport.
 Favre issued a statement to Fox News Digital on Tuesday.
-He says he did not know money designated for welfare recipients was going to him or to the University of Southern Mississippi.
-The Mississippi Department of Human Services is suing Favre and others to recover misspent welfare money.
-Favre is not facing criminal charges.
+He says he did not know money designated for welfare recipients was going to him or the University of Southern Mississippi.
+The state Department of Human Services is suing Favre and others to recover misspent welfare money.
+Mississippi Auditor Shad White says Favre knew that money paid to him had come from the state welfare agency.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.